qtile/qtile/docs/manual/config/keys.rst

    ]

-The above may also be written more concisely with the help of the :class:`libqtile.config.EzKey` helper class.
+The above may also be written more concisely with the help of the :class:`liblavinder.config.EzKey` helper class.
 The following example is functionally equivalent to the above::

-    from libqtile.config import EzKey as Key
+    from liblavinder.config import EzKey as Key

     keys = [
        Key("M-S-a", callback, ...),